Investor's Guide

 Cons

-- −Not universal — cannot run arbitrary algorithms
+- −Not universal — cannot run Shor's or Grover's algorithms

 Key Companies

 Investor note: D-Wave is the only quantum computing company with material recurring revenue today.
-Niche but real — logistics, scheduling, and financial optimization customers.
-Watch hybrid solver adoption as the near-term revenue driver.
+Niche but real — logistics, scheduling, financial optimization, and drug discovery customers.
+The stock trades at a revenue multiple, unlike peers that trade on speculation.
+Watch hybrid solver adoption (classical + quantum annealing) as the near-term revenue driver.
+Undervalued by investors who dismiss it as “not real quantum.”

 How to Measure Progress — Benchmarking

-The metrics that matter, and why qubit count alone is misleading.
+The metrics that matter, why qubit count alone is misleading, and how to read a quantum research paper.

 Qubit count

 The most cited but least meaningful metric.
 More qubits do not equal a better computer if they're noisy.
 A machine with 10 high-quality qubits may outperform one with 1,000 low-quality ones.
-Quantity has a quality of its own — until it doesn't.
+Qubit count has marketing value; it has limited technical value without fidelity data.

 Gate fidelity

 The probability that a quantum operation gives the correct result.
 Two-qubit gate fidelity of 99.9% sounds high, but errors compound: 100 sequential operations yield roughly a 90% chance of a correct result.
-This compounding is why error correction is essential.
+This compounding is why error correction is essential for anything beyond small circuits.

 Coherence time